ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the access token.
 The requested access is the union of all elements within the array.

-The RC declares what access it wants to associated with the resulting access token using objects that describe multiple dimensions of access.
+The RC declares what access it wants to associate with the resulting access token using objects that describe multiple dimensions of access.
 Each object contains a `type` property that determines the type of API that the RC is calling.